|Title:||Associate Head Coach|

-An assistant coach at Noth Dakota State for last three seasons, Jake Angier will serve as the Hornets recruiting coordinator and assist in several areas on the field as an assistant coach.
-Angier played for head coach Reggie Christiansen for two years at South Dakota State and served as an assistant coach with the Jackrabbits for one season before joining the staff at Norh Dakota State.
-He has six years of Div.
+Jake Angier was promoted to Associate Head Coach prior to the 2019 season of Hornet baseball.
+He retains his role as pitching coach while assuming additional duties with the staff and recruiting.
+Prior, Angier had been the pitching coach for two season - 2017 and 2018 - after three seasons serving as the Hornets recruiting coordinator and assisting in several areas on the field as an assistant coach.
+Angier played for head coach Reggie Christiansen for two years at South Dakota State and served as an assistant coach with the Jackrabbits for three seasons before serving as the pitching coach at North Dakota State for three years.
+He has 10 years of Div.
 I coaching experience.

 In his first year as Associate Head Coach/Pitching Coach, Angier helped guide the Hornets to a 40-25 season, a WAC Tournament title, and a NCAA REginoal win over #19 UC Santa Barbara.
 Under his leadership, the 2019 Hornets pitching staff to a program record 537 strikeouts.
 It was the second consectuive season in which the Hornets broke the program record.
 Additionally, the Hornets staff continued to pace the Wester Athletic Conference, leading the league in five categories: ERA (3.88), WHIP (1.33), walks-allowed-per-nine (3.49), strikeout-to-walk ratio (2.43), and hits-allowed-per-nine (8.44).
 They finished second in the WAC in shutouts (5) and strikeouts-per-nine innings (8.5).